Salisbury Crags, Edinburgh

 What could be more magical than meeting some real, live reindeer this winter?
 You can get up close to these impressive animals, feed them a carrot or two, and learn all about them from experienced reindeer herders.

 Where should I go?
 Head to the Scottish Deer Centre near Cupar in the Kingdom of Fife, and learn about the 14 species of deer on a guided walk or trailer ride.
-Or, at the Cairngorm Reindeer Centre, there is a lovely herd roaming freely in the wilderness.
+Or, at the Cairngorm Reindeer Centre, there is a lovely herd roaming freely in the wilderness and there are special events in December.

 Christmas decorations at Edinburgh’s Christmas Markets